 During the procedure

 Your doctor may do laser resurfacing as an outpatient procedure.
 Your care team will numb skin with medication.
 For extensive resurfacing, such as treatment to your whole face, you might be sedated.

 During ablative laser resurfacing, an intense beam of light energy (laser) is directed at your skin.
 The laser beam destroys the outer layer of skin (epidermis).
 At the same time, the laser heats the underlying skin (dermis), which stimulates collagen production over time, resulting in better skin tone and texture.
 Ablative laser resurfacing typically takes between 30 minutes and two hours, depending on the technique used and the size of the area treated.
 This approach usually needs only one treatment.

 After the procedure

 After ablative laser resurfacing, the treated skin will be raw, swollen and itchy.
 Your doctor will apply a thick ointment to the treated skin and might cover the area with an airtight and watertight dressing.
-You may take a pain reliever and use cool compresses.
+You may take a pain reliever and use ice packs.
 New skin usually covers the area in one or two weeks and full recovery takes at least a month.
-During this time do not use products that may irritate your face, such as cosmetics and sunscreens.
+During this time do not use products that may irritate your face, such as cosmetics.
 And avoid situations that increase your risk of infection, such as public whirlpools.
 Always use sun protection following laser resurfacing.

 Results after nonablative laser resurfacing tend to be gradual and progressive.
 You're more likely to notice improvements in skin texture and pigment than in wrinkles.

-After laser resurfacing, avoid unprotected sun exposure for one year to prevent irregular pigmentation.
-Keep in mind that your results might not be permanent.
-As you age you'll continue to get lines by squinting and smiling.
+After laser resurfacing, always use sun protection.
+As you age, you'll continue to get lines by squinting and smiling.
 New sun damage also can reverse your results.
 Every day, use a moisturizer and a sunscreen with an SPF of at least 30.